dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

  **Handy!**

-[Lets (or `let`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are also new to ES6, but we won't be using any in this guide.
+[Lets (or `let`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are also new to ES6.
 They are block-scoped local variables that you intend to reassign.

 Now, lets edit `gatsby-node.js` to start building our pagination, by adding a `const` for how many articles per page we want to display.
 Because our demo has 3 articles, make our page length `2`, giving us two pages.